Skip to main content

 For the system to operate correctly, it is essential that all loads and chargers are able to be controlled by either DVCC or the ATC and ATD signals.
 Ideally wire the ATC and ATD signals to a devices remote on/off connector, or, if that is not available, a Smart BatteryProtect or Cyrix-Li can be used.

 5.4.6.
-Wiring a Remote on/off switch
+Wiring the Remote on/off

 Instead of the pre-installed wire loop between pin 10 and pin 11, a simple on/off switch can be wired to remotely turn the Lynx Smart BMS on and off.
+Alternatively, terminal H (pin 10) can be switched high (typically battery positive), or terminal L (pin 11) can be switched low (typically battery negative) to remotely control the Lynx Smart BMS.

-See below example for correct wiring:
+See the below example for the correct wiring:

 Multi_Connector_Remote_Switch.svg